thebillkidy/Blog/_posts/2018-04-15-culture-creation-part1-leadership.md

 ### I: Inclusion

 I can not express how important this one is.
 People tend to follow a group when they feel that they belong.
-Just think about the different religions: christianity, islam, buddhism, ... or even the kind of sports teams people follow.
+Just think about the different religions: christianity, islam, buddhism, etc, or even the kind of sports teams people follow.
 When they think they belong, they are more likely to stick to it, and we all know how hard it is to change someone's mind.

 ### C: Commitment

 But how do you really change someone's life?
 It is not by standing at the sidelines and watching something happen.
 No, it's by participating in it.
 When you see something happening that goes against your beliefs, take action!
 When you see something that could be improved, take action!
-That is if you belief in it yourself!
+That is if you believe in it yourself!

 People tend to take things for granted, true leaders go against this and try to change the status quo.